Giving away information to a 3rd party

 f] Processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

-If you’ve sold the customer a product, and explained that it carries a warranty, you are completing the steps of the contract with the warranty provider who is requesting contact details for what is termed “legitimate interest”.
+If you’ve sold the customer a product and explained that it carries a warranty, you are completing the steps of the contract with the warranty provider who is requesting contact details for what is termed “legitimate interest”.
 What you aren’t signing them up for are; marketing lists, upselling emails, spam, and permission to sell their details on.
-This would need to be signed up to with a secondary agreement and have explicit consent and the 3rd party should be aware of this.
+This would need to be signed up with a secondary agreement and have explicit consent and the 3rd party should be aware of this.